OpenDFM/NeuSym-RAG/documents/third_party_tools.md

 )
 print("Metadata of the paper is:\n", json.dumps(metadata, indent=4, ensure_ascii=False))
 ```
-- Note that, this API is not stable and may prevent frequent calls in a limited period of time.
+> **💡 Note:** This API is not stable and may prevent frequent calls in a limited period of time.
 Thus, it is suggested to set the API key if you have one.
 ```sh
 export S2_API_KEY="your_semantic_scholar_api_key"
 ```